TKMAX777/RemoteRelativeInput/readme.md

 RelativeInputClient.exe | ssh <HostUsername>@<HostAddress> "C:\Users\<HostFolderName>\go\bin\RelativeInputTransferer.exe"
 ```

-  ☆ replace "&lt;CLIENT_NAME&gt; with the title of your VNC or RDP client window title
+  ☆ replace "&lt;CLIENT_NAME&gt; with the title of your VNC or RDP client window title<br />
-    ☆ if you are using Remote Desktop Connection and your windows system language is ENG, it will be like this: `<HostAddress> - Remote Desktop Connection`
+    ☆ if you are using Remote Desktop Connection and your windows system language is ENG, it will be like this: `<HostAddress> - Remote Desktop Connection`<br />
     ☆ replace &lt;HostAddress&gt; with the IP of your host<br />
   ☆ replace &lt;HostFolderName&gt; with the name of the folder of your account located in C:\Users<br />
   ☆ replace &lt;HostUsername&gt; with the Host username<br />
-  ☆ It is reported that it does not work properly in PowerShell.`<br>`
+  ☆ It is reported that it does not work properly in PowerShell.<br />

 4. Ignore the message box and click on cmd tab, and enter host user password
 5. Press Yes in the message box displayed on the host machine.